holochain/holochain/docs/specs/src/hwp_2_overview.md

 1. Agents are the only source of Actions in the system, thus Agents are the source of agency.
-All such Actions are uniquely identifiable as to which Agent took them, i.e. all Actions are cryptographically signed (see Actions below).
+All such Actions are uniquely identifiable as to which Agent took them, i.e. all Actions are signed by public-key cryptography (see Actions below).

 2. Agents are uniquely addressable by other Agents.

 3. An Agent's address is its public key.

-4. Agents share Records of the Actions they take with other Agents for distributed storage so that those Records can be retrieved by other Agents reliably.
+4. Agents share Records of the Actions they take with other Agents through distributed storage so that those Records can be retrieved by other Agents reliably.